-Before launching his conducting career in the mid-1990s, Swensen enjoyed a highly successful career as a violin soloist appearing with the world’s major orchestras and conductors, and making a number of notable recordings including the Beethoven violin concerto with André Prévin and the Royal Philharmonic and the Sibelius violin concerto with Jukka Pekka Saraste and the Finnish Radio Symphony Orchestra, both on BMG Classics.
-With a special interest in exploring and developing the art of play-direct he created, with the Orchestre de Chambre de Paris, the first ‘Paris Play-Direct Academy’ in 2011.
-Swensen has extended the play-direct repertoire far beyond the classical period to include concertos by composers such as Brahms, Barber and Prokofiev.
-His series of recordings for Linn Records featuring Brahms, Mendelssohn and Prokofiev’s second concerto, with the Scottish Chamber Orchestra were internationally acclaimed and recently republished as a boxset.
+Before embarking on his conducting career in the mid-1990s, Joseph Swensen enjoyed a highly successful career as a violinist appearing with the world’s major orchestras and conductors and making a number of notable recordings including Beethoven violin concerto with André Prévin and the Royal Philharmonic Orchestra and Sibelius violin concerto with Jukka-Pekka Saraste and the Finnish Radio Symphony Orchestra, both on BMG Classics.
+A pioneer of the art of play-direct, which he develpped during his tenure with the Scottish Chamber Orchestra in the 1990’s, he created the first ‘Paris Play-Direct Academy’ in 2011 with the Orchestre de Chambre de Paris.
+Joseph Swensen extended the play-direct repertoire far beyond the classical period to include concertos by composers such as Brahms, Barber and Prokofiev.
+His series of recordings for Linn Records featuring Brahms, Mendelssohn and Prokofiev’s second concerto with the Scottish Chamber Orchestra were internationally acclaimed and recently republished as a box set.